Masters of Camouflage: Mechanisms of Dynamic Skin Colouration in Cephalopods

 The Function

 These are not the only colours these cephalopods can produce.
 Using a combination of the chromatophores and the underlying leucophores and iridophores, these animals are able to create all the colours of the visible spectrum.
 They achieve this by choosing specific combinations of chromatophores to expand (Deravi et al., 2014).
 This will make the light reflect some colours and absorb others so that they can penetrate deeper into the skin and be used by the different coloured chromatophores.
 The colour of the reflected light is what others see and the absorbed light is modified by the structures below the chromatophores.
 The hapalochlaena or blue-ringed octopus is able to create rings of a bright blue even though it does not have blue pigmented chromatophores (Fig. 7).
 This is because it uses tightly packed iridophore plates (Maëthger et al., 2009) that are found in a lower section of its skin.
-These structures are all placed following specific orientations to create constructive of the incoming light which results in the blue colour (Maëthger et al., 2009).
+These structures are all placed following specific orientations to create constructive interference of the incoming light which results in the blue colour (Maëthger et al., 2009).

 Fig. 7.
 Hapalochlaena or blue-ringed octopus (Roper & Voss, 2020).